beezy12/evernode/README.md

 # evernode

 A deep project we worked on with Scott.
-A note taking app, that allows users to add notes to a database with an attached category, delete, and edit notes.
+A note taking app, that allows users to add notes to a database with an attached category.
+Users can delete and edit notes.